lc0des/ln-node/README.md

 ### LND

-During setup a wallet *is* created, the password has to be choosen manually.
+During setup a wallet *is* created, the password has to be choosen manually, you can also add a known seed.

 ## Passwords